varemenos/aklpgr-blog-posts/dropplets-template-variables-and-fuctions.md

 # Dropplets template variables and fuctions
 - Adonis K.
 - varemenos
-- 2013/09/28
+- 2013/09/27
 - Dropplets
 - published

-It seems like Dropplets doesn't have the template documentation prepared for the developers, so I did some digging to find out about the variables and functions we template developers can use.
+It seems like there is no documentation for Dropplets' templates, so I did some digging and found the variables and functions that can be used for template development.

 __variables__: